Topological Spin Textures Enabling Quantum Transmission: Abstract

 \section{Abstract}

-Quantum spintronics is an emerging field focused on developing novel applications by utilizing the quantum coherence of magnetic systems.
-Robust information transmission is crucial for achieving fully scalable spintronic devices.
-However, despite its significance, reliable long-range quantum information transmission in magnetic systems remains a challenging frontier.
-Here, we introduce a long-distance quantum transmission scheme based on \textit{topological} spin textures in a hybrid system of a magnetic racetrack and spin qubits.
-We demonstrate this principle by employing the domain wall (DW)|the most fundamental texture|to transport quantum signal between distant qubits.
-In particular, we propose and analyze an efficient measurement-free protocol that leverages the DW mobility to enable robust entanglement generation between distant qubits.
-Strikingly, we find that this remote entanglement generation is not only fast and of high fidelity, but also remarkably tunable, capable of being easily turned on and off on-demand by switching the DW initial state.
-Furthermore, we show that, interestingly, spin qubits can serve as quantum stations for the racetrack, facilitating state transfer among fast-moving DWs on the same track.
-Our study provides a hybrid quantum platform for scalable quantum computation and opens the door to future explorations of topological textures for quantum information processing in spintronics architectures.
+Quantum spintronics is an emerging field focused on developing novel applications by utilizing the quantum coherence of magnetic systems. {A key challenge in this context is achieving scalable long-range quantum information transmission in magnetic systems.
+Here, we propose a novel transmission scheme based on topological spin textures in a hybrid architecture combining a magnetic racetrack and localized spin qubits.} We demonstrate this principle by employing the domain wall (DW)|the most fundamental texture|to transport quantum signal between distant qubits. {We introduce a measurement-free protocol that utilizes DW mobility to enable high-fidelity and tunable entanglement generation.
+Furthermore, we demonstrate that spin qubits can function as quantum stations on the racetrack, enabling flexible state transfer among fast-moving DWs on a single track.
+Finally, we discuss concrete material platforms to implement the proposed scheme.
+Our work introduces a new hybrid quantum platform that merges topological spin textures with solid-state qubits, offering a scalable architecture for quantum information processing and opening promising directions for quantum spintronics.}